 Introduction.
 The aim of this project is to study a widely popular model to simulate phase transitions, the so-called Ising model in two dimensions.
-At a given critical temperature, this model exhbits a phase transition from a magnetic phase (a system with a finite magnetic moment) to a phase with zero magnetization.
+At a given critical temperature, this model exhibits a phase transition from a magnetic phase (a system with a finite magnetic moment) to a phase with zero magnetization.
+This is a so-called binary system where the objects at each lattice site can only take two values.
+These could be 0 and 1 or other values.
+Here we will use spins pointing up or down as the model for our system.
+But we could replace the spins with blue and green balls for example.
+The Ising model has been extremely popular, with applications spanning from studies of phase transitions to several expectation values and it gives a qualitatively good underatanding of several types of phase transitions.

-In its simplest form the energy of the Ising model is expressed as, without an externally applied magnetic field, with $s_k=\pm 1$.
+In its simplest form the energy of the Ising model is expressed as, without an externally applied magnetic field, with $s_k = \pm 1$.
 The quantity N represents the total number of spins and J is a coupling constant expressing the strength of the interaction between neighboring spins.
-The symbol < kl> indicates that we sum over nearest neighbors only.
-We will assume that we have a ferromagnetic ordering, viz J>0.
+The symbol $\langle kl \rangle$ indicates that we sum over nearest neighbors only.
+We will assume that we have a ferromagnetic ordering, viz J > 0.
 We will use periodic boundary conditions and the Metropolis algorithm only.
 The material on the Ising model can be found in chapter 13 of the lecture notes.
 The Metropolis algorithm is discussed in chapter 12.